We did it. We survived a road trip with teenagers.

 We’ve done quite a few epic road trips with our boys since they were toddlers.
 Like Cannes to Paris, France, in a day.
 (We arrived in Paris near midnight, and promptly got lost in the Bois du Boulogne.
 Do not recommend.)
 And from Vancouver, British Columbia, to Drumheller, Alberta.
 Destination: Dinosaurs at the Royal Tyrell Museum.
 They have all been fun, and memorable, and largely successful, as this latest summer road trip was.

 Our kids are great travellers, and like any of us, their happiness is based on some key things while on the road, especially on a long road trip.
-(This year, it was Banff, Alberta, via the Bay Area of California.
+(This year, it was Banff, Alberta, via the Bay Area of California, in the United States.
 It’s a long story.)
-The great thing is that you too can survive a road trip with teenagers.
-Just follow these nine tips and you’ll be free-wheeling and road trippin’ in no time.
+The great thing is that you too can survive a road trip with teens.
+Just follow these nine road trip tips and you’ll be free-wheeling and road trippin’ your teens and tweens in no time.

 - 1 How to Survive a Road Trip with Teenagers